Intacs are designed to improve vision in keratoconus eye disease.

 Intacs are a successful way of treating keratoconus and when inserted by a highly trained eye surgeon like Dr. Khanna, will give you clear vision on a long-term basis.

-If you would like to learn more about Intacs and Keratoconus, please contact Dr. Khanna at the Institute of LASIK & Refractive Surgery in Orange County, California today to schedule your Intacs appointment.
+If you would like to learn more about Intacs and Keratoconus, please contact Dr. Khanna at the Institute of LASIK & Refractive Surgery in Los Angeles County, California today to schedule your Intacs appointment.